 The symposium provides an opportunity for an international audience to learn about the achievements of the current Kyoto Prize Laureates and to discuss the relationship between their accomplishments and the common quest for peace and harmony in our world.
 Each year, the Symposium features lectures by the latest Kyoto Prize Laureates and esteemed scholars in the Laureates’ fields.
 The event includes representatives of business, government, independent peacemaking organizations, and academic institutions and societies.

 The Kyoto Prize Symposium is co-hosted by UC San Diego & Point Loma Nazarene University.

 Kyoto Prize Symposium March 24 -25

-The University of California San Diego will virtually host three lectures on March 24 and 25, as part of the Kyoto Prize Symposium.
-The annual event—co-hosted by UC San Diego and Point Loma Nazarene University—features talks from recipients of the prestigious Kyoto Prize, Japan’s highest honor for global visionaries who made scientific and cultural advancements that benefit mankind.
+The University of California San Diego virtually hosted three lectures on March 24 and 25, as part of the Kyoto Prize Symposium.
+The annual event—co-hosted by UC San Diego and Point Loma Nazarene University—featured talks from recipients of the prestigious Kyoto Prize, Japan’s highest honor for global visionaries who made scientific and cultural advancements that benefit mankind.

 About The Kyoto Prize Laureates

 March 24 at 3:30 p.m.